Behat/docs/user_guide/gherkin_language.rst

    These lines are not parsed by Behat and don't have a required structure.

 #. ``Scenario: Some determinable business situation`` starts the scenario
    and contains a description of the scenario.
-Learn more about scenarios in the ":doc:`/user_guide/features_scenarios`" section.
+Learn more about ":ref:`user-guide--features-scenarios--scenarios`".

 #.
 The next 7 lines are the scenario steps, each of which is matched to
    a pattern defined elsewhere.
-Learn more about steps in the ":doc:`/user_guide/writing_scenarios`" section.
+Learn more about ":ref:`user-guide--writing-scenarios--steps`".

 #. ``Scenario: A different situation`` starts the next scenario and so on.